Sameer581/DUPA/README.md

 # DUPA
-Urban Planning And SYstem Analysis for traffic and pollution control for Greater Noida - Sharda Hackathon - 6th Tech Innovation 2025
+Urban Planning And System Analysis for traffic and pollution control for Greater Noida - Sharda Hackathon - 6th Tech Innovation 2025